 This course is an ideal introduction to working with animals for school leavers who are seeking to explore this diverse industry; develop practical skills in animal husbandry and gain underpinning knowledge of animal-related topics.

 Students will work with a range of animals inclusive of small mammals, farm livestock and exotic species housed in our extensive animal collection.
 The course also provides an opportunity for students to develop personal, social and employability skills in a highly supportive environment.

 As part of this study programme students are required to study GCSE maths and English if a grade 4 has not already been achieved.
 This is an essential part of the programme in order for students to develop the literacy and numeracy skills required for successful entry into employment and/or progression onto future courses.

 Four GCSEs at a grade 2, or above, in English, maths and science.
 Applicants must also complete a successful interview.

 - Dog grooming

-Students can also progress (subject to meeting specified entry requirements) on to other courses such as L2 Diploma’s in: Animal Care, Agriculture, Horticulture, Public Services.
+Students can also progress (subject to meeting specified entry requirements) on to other courses such as Level 2 Diploma’s in Animal Care, Agriculture, Horticulture or Protective Services.

 Examples of modules studied include: